Beit Sira: Ottoman Era

+In 1873, Clermont-Ganneau was told that Beit Sira supposedly housed the tomb of Neby Sira, a son of Jacob and brother to Neby Ma'in (possibly Benjamin), the founder of Bir Ma'in.

 In 1883, the PEF's Survey of Western Palestine (SWP) described it: "A small village on a swell in the low hills.
 A main road passes through it.
 The water supply is artificial."